rubickcz/dotfiles/README.md

 ```

 #### Mouse/touchpad settings
-If you are not satisfied with mouse behavior, you can customize it for your machine in `~/.xinitrc` file.
+If you are not satisfied with mouse behavior, you can customize it for your machine in `~/.xinitrc` file. `~/.imwheelrc` is used to adjust scrolling speed.

 ## Post install (machine specific)